kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 Categories: Sorting; Structure

 Guidance: Developers MUST define `let` bindings before any given constraint in a `context`.
-Developers SHOULD define the `let` binding(s) adjacent to its dependencies in a logical order.
+Developers SHOULD define each `let` binding adjacent to its dependencies in a logical order.
 A logical order is when developers sort the bindings in order of their dependency, where an `expression` of a later binding evaluates a `var` reference to a previous expression's value.
-If there are multiple `let` bindings with no dependency relationship between them, developers MAY sort the `let` bindings alphabetically by `var` value (where upper case letters are sorted before lower case letters).
+If there are multiple `let` bindings with no dependency relationship between them, developers MAY sort the `let` bindings alphabetically by `var` value (where upper-case letters are sorted before lower-case letters).

 [back to top](#summary)